sblanchet/pdserv/README.txt

         timing requirements.
 However, the library does not rely on exact timing.

-    *) Signals
+    *) Signal

         A signal belongs to a single task.
-Signals can have any of the basic data types up to 64bit (8 bytes) and have any dimension.
+Signals can have any of the basic data types up to 64 bit (8 bytes) and have any dimension.
 Complex data types, such as structures or complex numbers, are not allowed.
 Its value is updated during every run of the task.

         Signals are registered with the library during initialization and